Merenre Nemtyemsaf I: Later periods

 The deposit of cultic objects comprising the two bronze statues of Pepi I and possibly Merenre uncovered by James Quibell in Hierakonpolis was in all probability placed there during building works in the early Middle Kingdom period.
 This deposit, and others like it found in the temple area, is composed of ceremonial objects and statuary dating from the earlier periods.
 This suggests some cultic practices with them up to that point.

 Similarly, some cult of Merenre existed or was revived in the New Kingdom period as shown by the presence of his cartouche on the Karnak King List.
 The list was composed during the reign of Thutmosis III (c.
 1479–1425 BC) with the purpose of honouring a selection of royal ancestors.

-Merenre is the name of the pharaoh and one of the main protagonists in the French-language animated cartoon series Papyrus.
+Merenre is the name of the pharaoh and one of the main protagonists in the 1998 French-language animated cartoon series Papyrus.
 The cartoon depicts him as a benevolent ruler, father of the main heroine, princess Théti-Chéri.
-In the comics Papyrus, the pharaoh is named after Merneptah instead.
+However in the original comics Papyrus the animation is based on, the pharaoh is named after Merneptah instead.